Francesco Della Rocca

-Francesco Della Rocca (born 14 September 1987) is an Italian footballer who plays as a central midfielder.
+Francesco Della Rocca (born 14 September 1987) is an Italian former footballer who played as a central midfielder.

 Club career

 Bologna

 A Bologna youth product, he spent the early years of his professional career on loan to minor league clubs before playing his first full Serie A season in 2010–11.

 Palermo

 On 23 August 2011, he signed a new five-year contract with Bologna, but left the club only a week later to join Palermo in a co-ownership bid, for €3.5 million.

 In summer 2012, he joined ACF Fiorentina.
 However, he was injured in September 2012.
 On 12 January 2013, he moved on loan to Siena, and then spent the 2013–14 season on loan at his old club Bologna, playing only nine times.

 He returned to Palermo after the end of his loan spell on 1 July 2014, and was called up for the Rosanero's first team pre-season camp.
 In summer 2014, Palermo also acquired the remain 50% registration rights of Della Rocca, for a peppercorn fee of €500.

 On 30 August 2015, the contract of Palermo and Della Rocca was canceled in mutual consent.